Diocese of Gurk-Klagenfurt

-The Roman Catholic Diocese of Gurk-Klagenfurt (Diözese Gurk-Klagenfurt, Krška škofija) is a Catholic diocese covering the Austrian state of Carinthia.
+The Diocese of Gurk-Klagenfurt (Diözese Gurk-Klagenfurt, Krška škofija) is a Latin Church diocese of the Catholic Church covering the Austrian state of Carinthia.
 It is part of the ecclesiastical province of Salzburg.
-Though named after Gurk Cathedral, the bishop's see since 1787 is in Klagenfurt.
+Though named after Gurk Cathedral, the bishop's see since 1787 has been in Klagenfurt.

 Due to the presence of Carinthian Slovenes, the organizational structures of the diocese are bilingual.
 The Slovene language is, together with German, the language of church services in 69 southern parishes of the diocese.

 History

 Middle Ages

-In 1072 a suffragan bishopric in the Duchy of Carinthia, subordinate to the Archdiocese of Salzburg, was erected by Archbishop Gebhard of Salzburg, with the authorization of Pope Alexander II (21 March 1070) and Emperor Henry IV (4 February 1072).
-It could rely on the properties of a former nunnery in Gurk founded by Countess Hemma in 1043.
-The first bishop installed was the local noble Günther von Krapffeld (1072–1090).
-The episcopal residence was not in Gurk, but at nearby Strassburg Castle.
+In a letter of Pope Alexander II of 21 March 1070, the pope conceded that the diocese of Salzburg was too large to be governed by a single bishop; but nonetheless it could not be subdivided except with the consent of Archbishop Gebhard or his successors.
+On 6 May 1072 a suffragan bishopric in the Duchy of Carinthia, subordinate to the Archdiocese of Salzburg, was erected by Archbishop Gebhard of Salzburg, with the consent of Emperor Henry IV (4 February 1072).
+It was financed by the properties of a former nunnery in Gurk founded by Countess Hemma in 1043.
+On 17 June 1075, however, Pope Gregory VII admonished Archbishop Gebhard of Salzburg that he had not yet assigned to his diocese of Gurk its decimae, and that he should do so.

-Initially the Gurk bishops only held the rights of vicars, while the right of appointment, consecration, and investiture was reserved to the Salzburg archbishop.
-The diocese served as a model for later Salzburg establishments like the Bishopric of Chiemsee (1216), the Diocese of Seckau (1218), and the Diocese of Lavant (1228).
-Not until 1123 Archbishop Conrad I of Salzburg founded a cathedral chapter at Gurk, which under Bishop Roman I (1132–1167) obtained the right to elect the bishop.
-The boundaries of the diocese were only defined in 1131.
+The episcopal residence was not in Gurk, but at Strassburg Castle, two miles to the northeast.
+Initially the bishops of Gurk only held the rights of vicars, while the right of appointment, consecration, and investiture was reserved to the archbishop of Salzburg.
+The bishops of Gurk attempted nonetheless to make themselves independent.
+The first bishop, a local noble Günther von Krapffeld, was consecrated by Archbishop Gebhard on 6 May 1072.

+The diocese of Gurk served as a model for later diocesan creations by the archbishops of Salzburg: the Bishopric of Chiemsee (1216), the Diocese of Seckau (1218), and the Diocese of Lavant (1228).

+In 1123, Bishop Hildebold of Gurk established a congregation of clerics in the church of S. Mary in Gurk, headed by a provost, who were to live according to the Rule of Saint Augustine.
+It was not until 1123 that Archbishop Conrad I of Salzburg founded a cathedral chapter at Gurk.
+The boundaries of the diocese were only defined by Archbishop Conrad on 17 July 1131.
 Originally the territory embraced was small, but the jurisdiction of the Bishop of Gurk extended beyond the limits of his diocese, inasmuch as he was also vicar-general of that part of Carinthia under the Archbishop of Salzburg.
 The rights of a secular Vogt advocate were held by the Carinthian dukes.